alishahzad89/dkatalislabs/README.md

 - Response validator class to have the assertion and print the logs
 - RestUtil class to get rest assured response using url.

+## Prerequisite
+- Maven is setup in your system
+- Either eclipse or IntelliJ is configured
+- Java 8 or above is installed

 ## Setting up

+* Clone project from github (https://github.com/alishahzad89/dkatalislabs)
-* Import as maven project to ide from cloned repository
+* Import as maven project to Ide(Eclipse/IntelliJs) from cloned repository
 * wait for Maven to download all external dependency

-### Running tests
+## Running tests

+### Using terminal / CMD

        Open project folder path in CMD (windows) / terminal (mac) Run  maven command – 'mvn clean install test' All report will be shown on console ouput

+### Using TestRunner.xml
+        Right click on TestRunner.xml and click on run button.

 ### Output